-• Ignore User Expiry Date - set this option if you want to be able to issue devices with lifetimes that exceed the Maximum credential expiry date set for the person.
+Ignore User Expiry Date - set this option if you want to be able to issue devices with lifetimes that exceed the MaxRequestExpiryDate set for the person in the Lifecycle API.

 Note: This setting affects requests made through the MyID Operator Client only.
 For more information, see the Requesting a device for a person section in the MyID Operator Client guide.